Shuttered up: As China slows, Hong Kong company closures hit record

-HONG KONG (Reuters) - A record number of Hong Kong firms shut up shop last year as China, the mainstay of the city’s economy, trundled to its slowest economic growth in a quarter of a century and spending by mainland visitors dried up.
+HONG KONG, Jan 6 (Reuters) - A record number of Hong Kong firms shut up shop last year as China, the mainstay of the city’s economy, trundled to its slowest economic growth in a quarter of a century and spending by mainland visitors dried up.

 Some 122,479 companies were dissolved, according to data from the city’s Companies Registry compiled by financial research platform Webb-site.com.
 New firms incorporated in Hong Kong also slid 17 percent, leaving the net number of new firms at a low since 2003’s SARS outbreak slammed the city’s economy.